 There are, so far, no titles starting with the letter X so instead I'm using this page to list artwork which is either untitled, has no known title or has not been identifed.
-If you are in possession of any relevant information I shall be grateful if you could share it with me.
+Titles used here are purely for identification purposes - once an official title is available the images will be moved to the correct index pages(s.)
+Needles to say, I would be very pleased to receive any additional information regarding these artworks.

 Untitled drawings from various books have not been included here but do appear in their various book pages.